 During the spring semester Jon serves as Director and Arranger for "Electric Soul".
 This ensemble consists of Vocalist, Horns, and a full Rhythm Section performing music from the 70's to the music of today!
 This ensemble tours annually and recently performed at the Roanoke Festival Park in Manteo, NC and in the Disney Resorts in Florida.

 In 2009 the “Pride of the Mountains” was presented the Sudler Trophy, the highest award recognized by collegiate marching bands.
 Outside of the "Pride of the Mountains" Jon is a sought after percussion writer, adjudicator, and instructor for bands across the South East.
 He has also taught in various public school music programs in Western North Carolina including North Buncombe High School and Tuscola High School.
 In 2012 Jon released his interactive DVD on Mallet and Front Ensemble techniques.
 Technical Tune-ups is carried by Marching Show Concepts.
 Jon is also the Co-Producer of Maximizing Movement.
 This fundamental marching DVD is also carried by Marching Show Concepts.
 In 2008, 2009, and 2010 Jon has served as an Assistant Director and front ensemble arranger of the U.S. Army All-American Marching Band.
 In 2013 Jon will serve on the Instructional Staff for the Bands of America National Honor Band in the Tournament of Roses Parade.
 He earned both his BSEd and MAEd degrees in music from Western Carolina University.
-Jon is a member of MENC, PAS, CBDNA, and is a Vic Firth, Remo, Zildjian and Yamaha endorsed artist.
+Jon is a member of MENC, PAS, CBDNA, and is a Vic Firth, Remo, and Zildjian endorsed artist.

 The WCU Drumline use Vic Firth Sticks and Mallets Exclusively.